-Mahmoud S Bassiouny is the regional managing partner of Matouk Bassiouny & Hennawy, and heads the finance and projects practice group as well as the firm's energy and water and public procurement departments.
-He has over 20 years of experience in the trade, project finance, energy and infrastructure sectors, which has earned him the trust of international commercial banks, export credit agencies and major players in the energy industry.
-He also has excellent working relationships with conventional and Islamic financiers working in Egypt and the region.
+Mahmoud S Bassiouny is the regional managing partner of Matouk Bassiouny & Hennawy and heads the finance and projects practice group, as well as the firm's energy and water and public procurement sectors.
+He has over 20 years of experience in trade and project finance and the energy and infrastructure sectors, earning him the trust of international commercial banks, export credit agencies, and major players in the energy industry.
+He has excellent working relationships with conventional and Islamic financiers working in the MENA region.

 Nadia Abdallah is a counsel at Matouk Bassiouny & Hennawy.
-She has worked on numerous project finance deals, as well as on banking, due diligence, and general corporate and commercial matters.
-Nadia's practice focuses on banking, energy, project finance and mining, the establishment of corporate entities, giving advice on daily matters, organising and drafting the minutes of meetings, and drafting various contracts to meet the specific needs of clients.
+She has worked on numerous financings including projects, assets, real estate, and acquisition financing, as well as general corporate and commercial matters.
+Her areas of expertise include energy, power, project financing, ports, transportation, aviation, and banking.
+Further, she has worked on multiple matters in connection with company law relating to the establishment of corporate entities, giving advice on daily matters, and organising and drafting various contracts.

-Amgad Nagy is an associate in Matouk Bassiouny & Hennawy's finance and projects practice group.
-His areas of expertise cover oil and gas as well as the renewable energy field, through drafting, reviewing and negotiating power purchase agreements, EPC contracts, and other related project documents.
-He is also involved in the drafting and negotiation of facility agreements, finance documents, security documents, authorisation reports and term sheets, and with the registration of joint stock companies in the depository system.
+Amgad Nagy is a senior associate in Matouk Bassiouny & Hennawy's finance and projects group.
+His areas of expertise in both Egypt and Sudan cover project financing, oil and gas, infrastructure, and renewable energy including green hydrogen projects, as well as public procurement sectors through drafting, reviewing, and negotiating finance, security, and project documents.
+He is recognised for his precision, communication skills, and business acumen.

 Mariam Hesham is a junior associate at Matouk Bassiouny & Hennawy, and a finance and projects practice group member.
 Mariam's practice focuses on energy and project finance matters, where she has participated in various cases of due diligence and reviewed numerous agreements and transactional documents.
-Contributed by: Mahmoud S Bassiouny, Nadia Abdallah, Amgad Nagy and Mariam Hesham, Matouk Bassiouny & Hennawy Matouk Bassiouny & Hennawy 12 Ali Genah Street Garden City Cairo Egypt Tel: 202 2796 2042 Fax: 202 2795 4221 Email: info@matoukbassiouny.com Web: www.matoukbassiouny.com
+Contributed by: Mahmoud S Bassiouny, Nadia Abdallah, Amgad Nagy and Mariam Hesham, Matouk Bassiouny & Hennawy Matouk Bassiouny & Hennawy 12 Ali Genah Street Garden City Cairo Egypt Tel: +202 2796 2042 Fax: +202 2795 4221 Email: info@matoukbassiouny.com Web: www.matoukbassiouny.com